 Guile Hero: Paradox seems to be having that position in the Holy Grail War.

-Half-Human Hybrid: while he still lacks actual Anodyte powers, it's revealed that being 1/4 Anodyte still gave Ben a natural source of Mana, allowing him to provide Avenger with an acceptable amount of it.
+Half-Human Hybrid: while he still lacks actual Anodyte powers, it's revealed that being 1/4 Anodite still gave Ben a natural source of Mana, allowing him to provide Avenger with an acceptable amount of it.

 The Juggernaut: Berserker, when confronted by Ben; he brushes off Cannonbolt's charge like it's nothing, is barely injured by Ultimate Cannonbolt's charge, and still keeps advancing even when tortured by Echo Echo's sonic scream.
+Eventually, all Ben and Avenger can do at this point is distract him long enough to escape alive.

 Know When to Fold 'Em: Lancer is, like in the original material, forced to follow this Trope by his Master's Command Spell, much to his dismay.